PrimeTimeTran/ProfileApp/README.md

 ### Learning Objectives ✍️📚📝 📈🙌 ️

 1. Learn how to create a new mobile app 📱using React Native & Expo:
-    - Recognize it's a folder 🗂on our computer containing folders 📂 & files 📄📑 which have different responsibilities 🗝🎉.
+    - Recognize it's one of many folders 🗂on our computer containing additional **folders** 📂 & **files** 📑.
+These folders and files combine to be the ingredients  🍚🥦🍗🌶of our special order 🥘🍲🍛mobile app 📲.
-2. Learn that `App.js` is a component like all other components, albeit, special:
+2. Learn that `App.js` is a component  like all other components, albeit, special 💎👑:
-    - Recognize it's parts ⚙will reflect how other components are built.
-It will need to import components for use & return 🚪JSX.
+    - Recognize it's **composition** 🎶 will demonstrate how to **build** 🏗👷**our own** components.
 3. Learn that nesting components inside of `App.js` is how we'll build all our apps 📱:
     - Recognize it will one day become the [parent component](https://stackoverflow.com/questions/44092105/what-is-the-difference-between-child-and-parent-component-in-angular-2) of all other components in our applications.
-This will happen through nesting.
+This will happen through **nesting**.
 Some components will be parents 👫 and others will be their children 👨‍👩‍👧‍👦.
-4. Learn that passing properties to components changes their behavior the way arguments to a function call change the return value:
+4. Learn that passing **properties** to components changes their **behavior** the way arguments to a function call change the return value:
     - Recognize that some components are classified as [functional](https://www.robinwieruch.de/react-function-component/).
-Like functions, the properties/props/params/arguments we pass them will effect their behavior.
+Like functions, the **properties/props/params/arguments** we pass them will effect their behavior.

 No company you work at will expect you to work alone or without the help of resources available.
 We suggest you work in pairs and Google not only now but in future lessons.